jordannotjam/Louisville-Kentucky-Restaurant-Health-Inspection-Scores/README.md

     * Reading of data from a CSV file
     * Cleaning data by dropping empty columns
     * Filtering data to show only a specific value in a column
-    * Using mean, nsmallest, nlargest, value_counts to analyze data
+    * Using mean, nsmallest, nlargest, value_counts, and dropna to analyze data
     * Visualizing data via Matplotlib